nickbalestra/recursion/README.md

 Recursion
 ==============

 This is a project I completed as a student at Hack Reactor.
 This project was worked on with a pair.
-The project aim to explore the use of recursions while reimplementing polyfills for some native javascript and DOM methods:
+The project aim to explore the use of recursions while reimplementing the following native javascript and DOM methods polyfills:

 - getElementByClassName()
 - parseJSON()